 Advantages of the all mountain ski

-All mountain skis are for everybody who wish to vary their skiing style and experience, and ski in different areas.
+All mountain skis are for everybody who wishes to vary their skiing style and experience and ski in different areas.
 Instead of buying a pair of skis for every discipline, you can buy one pair of all mountain skis that you can use for almost everything.
-However, if you are only into performing stunts or racing downhill, you should have a look at either thecategory to find skis specifically for your needs.
+However, if you are only into performing stunts or racing downhill, you should have a look at either the category to find skis specifically for your needs.

 In general, all mountain skis are quite wide and have high tips, which is an advantage when skiing off-piste.
 Nonetheless, they are apt for the piste as well.
 A narrower ski will often be great for piste, while a wider ski will be extra suitable for off-piste skiing.
 If you are skiing piste just as often as off-piste, it might be a good idea to choose an all mountain ski with a medium width, as these are typically equally apt for both kinds of skiing.